hmchen47/DataScience/ML/MLNN-Hinton/14-GANs.md

 + Backpropagation better than greedy pre-training
   + the optimization view
-    + greedily learning one layer at a time scales well to really big networks, especially locality in each layer; e.g., vision
+    + greedily learning one layer at a time scales well to really big networks, especially locality in each layer
+      + example: vision
         + local receptive fields in each layer
         + not much interaction btw widely separate locations
         + very easy to learn a big layer more or less in parallel
-    + not starting backpropagation until sensible feature detectors
-      + feature detectors very helpful for the discrimination task
+    + not starting backpropagation until sensible feature detectors very helpful for the discrimination task
       + initial gradients more sensible than random white noise
       + backpropagation only performing a local search from a sensible starting point
   + the overfitting view